Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 > [!warning]
 >
-> OVHcloud makes no guarantees about the usability or security of third-party software like `pydub`.
+> OVHcloud makes no guarantees about the usability or security of third-party softwares like `pydub`.

 ## Conclusion